 Caring for Kids

-American Academy of Orthopedic Surgeons website.
+Idiopathic scoliosis in children and adolescents.
+American Academy of Orthopedic Surgeons Ortho Info website.
 Available at:

+Questions and answers about scoliosis in children and adolescents.
 National Institute of Arthritis and Musculoskeletal and Skin Diseases website.
 Available at:

 Scoliosis.
 EBSCO DynaMed website.
 Available at: https://dynamed.ebscohost.com/about/about-us.
 Updated October 29, 2013.
 Accessed November 20, 2013.

 Last reviewed November 2013 by Michael Woods, MD